-For more people to visit your blog, make sure that the presentation is more focused on the reader.
+For more people to visit your blog, ensure the presentation focuses more on the reader.
 The page’s layout should be easy to use and understand, as when people find what they want quickly, it enhances their experience.

 Have a clear navigation tab and keep a search box that’s easy to use.

-Most of the users access the internet via smartphones.
+Most users access the internet via smartphones.
 To optimize your blog for phones and develop a fast loading website.

-Use visuals aids.
-Keep the paras short, highlight main points, use subheadings and lists to keep track, and most important, use readable and smart fonts.
+Use visual aids.
+Keep the paras short, highlight main points, use subheadings and lists to keep track, and most important, use readable and intelligent fonts.

 Heather Ritchie of Writer’s Life for You

 People have short attention spans, so they skim content rather than read it word for word.